 Once there, please review all the links listed on the page, they have been designed to provide information and guidance.
 Ensure you identify the physical location of the records being requested (i.e.; identify which base under the selected major command (MAJCOM) has the records you are requesting).

-NOTE: Air Force-affiliated requesters, to include military and civilian employees, should not use government equipment, supplies, stationery, postage, telephones, or official mail channels to make FOIA requests.
-Requests should be made through personal e-mail or postal service
+NOTE: Air Force-affiliated requesters, to include military and civilian employees, should not use government equipment, supplies, stationary, postage, telephones, or official mail channels to make FOIA requests.
+Requests should be made through personal e-mail via the Public Access Link, organizational e-mail or postal service.

 The FOIA allows fee charges based on the requester's category.
 There are three categories: commercial (pay search, review and reproduction fees); educational, non-commercial scientific institution and news media (pay reproduction fees; first 100 pages provided at no cost); and others (pay search and reproduction fees; first two hours search and 100 pages provided at no cost).
 For information on FOIA fees read PART 286--DOD FREEDOM OF INFORMATION ACT PROGRAM REGULATION PART 286.

 Family of a deceased member - free processing / fees waived.

 Fee Waivers: If you are advised or expect to that a fee will be charged, you may request in writing a waiver of those fees if the disclosure of the requested information is in the public interest because it is likely to significantly contribute to public understanding of the operations and activities of the government and is not primarily in the commercial interest of the requester.
 The mere fact you are a non-profit organization or a member of the media does not in and of itself qualify for a fee waiver.
 Also, a requester's inability to pay is not a legal basis for granting a fee waiver.